liborty/rstats/README.md

 ## Introduction

-`Rstats` is primarily about characterising multidimensional sets of points, with applications to Machine Learning and Big Data Analysis.
-Several branches of mathematics: statistics, linear algebra, information theory and set theory are combined in this one consistent package, based on the fact that they all operate on the same objects: `Vecs` of data items.
+`Rstats` is primarily about characterising sets of n points, each represented as a `Vec`, in space of `d` dimensions (where d is `vec.len()`).
+It has applications mostly in Machine Learning and Data Analysis.

+Several branches of mathematics: statistics, linear algebra, information theory and set theory are combined in this one consistent crate, based on the fact that they all operate on these same objects.
+The only difference being that an ordering of their components is sometimes assumed (linear algebra, set theory) and sometimes it is not (statistics, information theory, set theory).

-`RStats` begins with basic statistical measures and vector algebra, which provide self-contained basic tools for the machine learning (ML) multidimensional (nd) algorithms but can also be used in their own right. `Non analytical statistics` is used, whereby the `random variables` are replaced by vectors of real data.
+`RStats` begins with basic statistical measures and vector algebra, which provide self-contained tools for the machine learning (ML) multidimensional algorithms but can also be used in their own right.

+`Non analytical statistics` is preferred, whereby the `random variables` are replaced by vectors of real data.
 Probabilities densities and other parameters are always obtained from the data, not from some assumed distributions.

-Our treatment of multidimensional sets of points (nd vectors) is constructed from the first principles.
+Our treatment of multidimensional sets of points is constructed from the first principles.
 Some original concepts, not found elsewhere, are introduced and implemented here:

-* `median correlation`- in one dimension (1d), our `mediancorr` method is to replace `Pearson's correlation`.
-We define `median correlation` as cosine of an angle between two zero median vectors (instead of Pearson's zero mean vectors).
+* `median correlation`- in one dimension, our `mediancorr` method is to replace `Pearson's correlation`.
+We define `median correlation` as cosine of an angle between two zero median samples (instead of Pearson's zero mean samples).
+This conceptual clarity is one of the benefits of our thinking of a sample as a vector in d dimensional space.

 * `gmedian and pmedian` - fast multidimensional `geometric median (gm)` algorithms.

-* `madgm` - generalisation to nd of robust data spread estimator known as `MAD` (median of absolute deviations from median).
+* `madgm` - generalisation to `nd` of a robust data spread estimator known as `MAD` (median of absolute deviations from median).

 * `contribution` - of a point to an nd set.
-Defined as gm displacement if the point was added/removed.
-Related to the point's radius (distance from gm) but not the same, as it depends on all the other points as well.
+Defined as a magnitude of gm adjustment, when the point is added to the set.
+It is related to the point's radius (distance from the gm) but not the same, as it depends on the radii of all the other points as well.

 * `comediance` - instead of covariance (matrix).
 It is obtained by supplying `covar` with the geometric median instead of the usual centroid.
 Thus `zero median vectors` are replacing `zero mean vectors` in covariance calculations.

 *Zero median vectors are generally preferable to the commonly used zero mean vectors.*

-In n dimensions (nd), many authors  'cheat' by using `quasi medians` (1-d medians along each axis).
+In n dimensions, many authors 'cheat' by using `quasi medians` (1-d medians along each axis).
 Quasi medians are a poor start to stable characterisation of multidimensional data.
-In a highly dimensional space, they are even much slower to compute than our gm.
+In a highly dimensional space, they are also much slower to compute than our gm.

 *Specifically, all such 1d measures are sensitive to the choice of axis and thus are affected by their rotation.*